aeszyman/ARTH312/syllabus.md

 * Watch film [_Seventh Seal_](https://richmond.kanopy.com/video/seventh-seal).
 * Assignment 9: Analytical Summary of _Seventh Seal_
 #### November 13: The End of Time: The Visual Culture of the Apocalypse
-* Richard Kenneth Emmerson, _Apocalypse Illuminated: The Visual Exegesis of Revelation in Medieval Illustrated Manuscripts_ (Pennsylvania State University Press, 2018).
+* Richard Kenneth Emmerson, "On the Threshold of the Last Days: Negotiating Image and Word in the Apocalypse of Jean de Berry," in _Exploring the Threshold of Medieval Visual Culture_, ed.
+Elina Gertsman and Jill Stevenson, 11-43 (Boydell and Brewer, 2012).
 #### November 17: Paper 2 Research Question
 ###### Week 13
 #### November 18: Field Trip to Rare Book Room